Spire Motorsports: Truck No. 7 History

 On November 23, 2021, Spire announced that they would field a team in the Camping World Truck Series in 2022, with Kevin Manion as crew chief.
 On February 11, 2022, Spire announced Austin Hill would drive the No. 7 Chevrolet Silverado at Daytona with Kevin Manion as crew chief and sponsorship from United Rentals.
 On April 7, William Byron gave Spire its first Truck Series win at Martinsville.
 Chase Elliott drove the No. 7 to a seventh-place finish at Bristol dirt race.
 On May 31, It was announced that Rajah Caruth would make his truck series debut at the World Wide Technology Raceway in the No. 7.

 The No. 7 returned on a part-time basis in 2023, with Corey LaJoie finishing 23rd at Daytona.
 Professional dirt track racer Jonathan Davenport drove the truck to a 14th-place finish at the Bristol dirt race.
 Kyle Larson drove the No. 7 to the team's second Truck Series win at North Wilkesboro.

 Kyle Busch in the No. 7 at Las Vegas in 2024.

 During the 2024 season, LaJoie drove the No. 7 to a twentieth place finish at Daytona.
 A week later, Kyle Busch won at Atlanta in his first Truck race after selling his team to Spire.
 Connor Zilisch, Trackhouse Racing development driver, made his debut race in the series with Spire Motorsports at COTA.
 On March 27, 2024, it was announced that Sammy Smith would drive the No. 7 Truck in a four-race deal.
 On April 12, Busch won at Texas.
 On April 23, it was announced that Connor Mosack would drive the No. 7 on a five race deal.
 On May 21, it was announced that Andrés Pérez de Lara would make his Truck Series debut at Gateway.

 On January 29, 2025, it was announced that Justin Haley would return to the Truck Series, driving the No. 7 at Daytona.
 On February 17, 2025, it was announced that Kyle Busch would compete in two races for the No. 7 team.
 Busch scored his first win of the season at Atlanta.
 Carson Hocevar also took the No. 7 to victory lane at Kansas.

+For the 2026 season, the No. 7 truck was shared between Michael McDowell, Busch, Mosack, Sammy Smith, Corey Day, Rajah Caruth, Chase Elliott, Shane Van Gisbergen, and Brennan Poole.
+Busch scored wins at Atlanta and Dover; the latter being his last career win before his death on May 21.